pradeepkolakaluri/LibraryRepo/LibraryAJ/README.md

 5. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/LibraryAJ`

-Note : Not uploaded "node_modules" files to GITHub, when run dev server copy this folder files to <user>/LibraryAJ/src/app
+**Note : Not uploaded "node_modules" files to GITHub due to size limit, when run dev server copy this folder files to <user>/LibraryAJ/src/app